PharaohCola13/GeoExpanse/README.md

 I am currently working on a geometric paper describing the physical geometry of a Scutoid.

 On the development side, I am working towards a multi-OS application that can be installed and uninstalled (*if desired*) with ease.
+For Linux users, I am making an attempt to have the software installable from a PPA repository to use with the APT packaging manager.
 I am new to this so it might be a while.

 ## Contact